rickytang666/rickytang666/README.md

 ## 🧠 About Me

 - 🎓 Software Engineering student at the **University of Waterloo**.
-- 🌱 I’m currently full-stack development (Next.js + PostgreSQL/MongoDB), C++ Qt, and AI models integration.
+- 🌱 I’m currently learning full-stack development (Next.js + PostgreSQL/MongoDB), C++ Qt, and AI models integration.
 - 🔭 I’m also working on my <a href="https://github.com/rickytang666/rickytang-website" target="_blank">personal website</a> at present.
 - 🚀 Open to internships, collabs, or cool side projects